 - Driveability may be affected.
-Have the defective tyre renewed or repaired as soon as possible. - Drive particularly carefully on wet and snow-covered road surfaces.
+Have the defective tyre renewed or repaired as soon as possible. - Do not drive faster than 50 mph. - Drive particularly carefully on wet and snow-covered road surfaces.

 Jump starting

 Do not start with quick charger.